 Though some BC-PNP categories require applicants to have a job offer from a BC employer, certain categories managed outside the SIRS do not require applicants to have a job offer.

-The BC-PNP also offers a Tech Pilot program, introduced in 2017, whereby tech and IT workers may immigrate to BC and obtain Canadian permanent residence.
+The BC-PNP also offers the BC PNP Tech program, introduced in 2017, whereby tech and IT workers may immigrate to BC and obtain Canadian permanent residence.